cloudstax/firecamp/README.md

 ## Key Features

 **Cross Container Orchestration Frameworks**: The FireCamp platform is built on top of the popular container orchestration frameworks.
-Currently FireCamp supports [Amazon EC2 Container Service](https://aws.amazon.com/ecs/).
-The [Docker Swarm](https://docs.docker.com/engine/swarm/) on Amazon Web Services is coming soon.
+Currently FireCamp supports [Amazon EC2 Container Service](https://aws.amazon.com/ecs/) and [Docker Swarm](https://docs.docker.com/engine/swarm/) on Amazon Web Services.
 Other container orchestration frameworks ([Mesos](http://mesos.apache.org/) and [Kubernetes](https://kubernetes.io)) will be supported in the future.

 **Cross Clouds**: Currently support Amazon Web Services.
 Will support Google Cloud, Microsoft Azure Cloud, Private and Hybrid Cloud in the future.